oracle-livelabs/oci/oci-apm-weblogic/04-create-file-system/create-file-system.md

 1. Click the **>..**  icon from the top right corner in the Oracle Cloud console menu bar, to start a Cloud Shell environment which will appear at the bottom of your page.
    ![Oracle Cloud console, Menu](images/3-3-1-menu.png " ")

-    >	**Note:** If the Cloud Shell is already running but the window is minimized, you can restore the window by clicking the **Restore** icon at the toolbar.
+    >	**Note:** If the Cloud Shell is already running but the window is minimized, you can restore the window by clicking the **Restore** icon on the toolbar.
       ![Oracle Cloud console, Menu](images/3-3-2-menu.png " ")

-2. If the previous Cloud Shell session is expired, run the oci ce (Container Engine) command that you saved in the Lab 3, Task 1, step 5.
+2. If the previous Cloud Shell session is expired, run the oci ce (Container Engine) command that you saved in Lab 3, Task 1, step 5.

    ![Oracle Cloud console, Cloud Shell](images/3-3-2-cloudshell.png " ")

-3. Use any text editor (such as vi editor tool) to open the **apmlab-fss.yaml** file for editing.
+3. Use any text editor (such as the vi editor tool) to open the **apmlab-fss.yaml** file for editing.

     ``` bash
     <copy>